What they are and how they work

 So why do modern canned foods claim to expire in a matter of months?

 Here's the truth

 They’re the manufacturer’s best estimate of when the product is at its freshest or “peak quality.”
-Many foods will still be good to eat days, weeks, or months after those dates, depending on the food.
-Except for infant formula, dates are not an indicator of the product’s safety and are not required by Federal law.
+Many foods will stay good to eat days, weeks, or even months after those dates, depending on the food type.
+Except for infant formula, dates are not an indicator of the product’s safety and are not required to do so by federal law.

 “Best Before” dates refer to quality rather than food safety.

-It’s the date before which the brand stands by its product (unless it’s been opened or left out in warm temperatures).
+It’s the date before which the brand stands by its product (unless it’s opened or left out in warm temperatures).
 Foods with a “best before” date should be safe to eat after the date has passed, but they may no longer be at their very best quality.
-This is also true for: “best by,” “best if used by,” “use by,” “enjoy by,” & other similar expressions.
+This is also true for “best by,” “best if used by,” “use by,” “enjoy by,” and other similar expressions.

 The Nose Knows!

 Use your eyes and your nose.
 For the most part, you can trust your senses to know when food has gone bad.